ungoldman/dotfiles/provisioning-ubuntu-wsl.md

 1. settings in .zshrc have been reconfigured for linux, ymmv

+1. install [Hack Nerd Font Mono](https://www.nerdfonts.com/font-downloads) on windows, set as default font for all profiles in command prompt settings

-1. add starship prefs in `~/.config/starship.tml` -- see prefs. hack font symbols not working yet
+1. add starship prefs in `~/.config/starship.tml`

 1. install [wsl utilities](https://github.com/wslutilities/wslu)